pluja/awesome-privacy/README.md

 - [AnySoftKeyboard](https://anysoftkeyboard.github.io/) - The only Android keyboard you'll ever need.
 Free as in speech and Free as in beer.

 ## Social Networks and Platforms

+> Note: Alternative clients will share your IP with the service as they make direct requests.

 ### Instagram
 <img width="16" src="misc/forbidden.png"> </img> Don't use instagram (or at least the official client).
 Instagram is a very privacy-invasive app with biased results and feeds based on user profiles, it is also used as a manipulation tool and has a lot of censorship going against free speech.
 Lastly, it has an addictive and toxic ui-design.